 The core values of the social work profession are service, social justice, dignity and worth of the person, importance of human relationships, integrity and competence.
 I share all of these values both professionally and personally.
 Particularly now, in our current world political climate, the importance of valuing the humanity of all people is integral to my practice.

 In nearly twenty years I have cultivated a range of clinical experiences in a variety of settings including private practice, community health, primary care and acute hospital settings.
-In addition to holding a master’s degree from the University of Chicago School of Social Service Administration, I have a certificate in Primary Care Integration from the University of Massachusetts.
-I have also completed the International OCD Foundation’s Behavioral Therapy Training Intensive and the Illinois Domestic Violence Services 40-hour training.
+In addition to holding a master’s degree from the University of Chicago School of Social Service Administration, I have had training in Emotionally Focused Couples Therapy and a certificate in Primary Care Integration from the University of Massachusetts.
+I have also completed the Illinois Domestic Violence Services 40-hour training.